Kelvin-Arellano/Web_scrap_API/ReadMe.md

 5. Test different models with different hyper perameters and use cross validation
 6. Implement the different models to preform on the data set

+## Methodology 2
+1. Webscrape goodreads for additional data on the negative class
+2. Preform EDA to figure out on what basis to group the books in
+3. Test KNN model
+4. Create Function to group like books together and return list of books

 ## Results

    For this project I started with a giant dataset, it was an issue to even load the data.
 So the